romainjouin/data-science/README.md

 A set of useful functions for day-to-day python datascience project.

 # Description
-A few modules who work together to automatize some routine meet each day on a data-science project.
+A few modules who work together to automatize some routine meet each day on a jr_data_science project.

 1. decouverte.py :